Where Ben Shapiro Fails

 Translation: May veneration be presented to the exalted one who is a Buddha and has achieved enlightenment by himself righteously.
 X3

 To begin with, I would like to say that I apologize to Mr. Ben Shapiro if any of this seems like am simply making a malicious personal attack upon him or his religious belief.
-I agree with much of what he has to say, but because of his potential influence it’s important to have certain things discussed.
-Having said that, first I would like to comment on what would seem to be Ben Shapiro’s hypocrisy, as it is the hypocrisy most blatant and common of the Abrahmic lineage of religion you see, as he often freely discusses himself being an Orthodox Jew he believes in the murdering “God” of Abraham.
+I am myself half Ashkenazi Jew with my fathers parents fleeing Germany because of the anti Semitic rhetoric and then giving him up for adoption after arriving in America (there were no welfare benefits then and this was still the depression).
+I agree with much of what he has to say in general, but because of his potential influence it’s important to have certain things discussed.
+Having said that, first I would like to comment on what would be Ben Shapiro’s hypocrisy, as it is the hypocrisy most blatant and common of the Abrahmic lineage of religion you see, as he often freely discusses himself being an Orthodox Jew, he then of course believes in the murdering “God” of Abraham.
+This is of course very strong language but understand that I use it to make a point.
+If we are to discuss an issue like this then we must discuss it in an honest and unvarnished fashion.
+There is a major difference between the theological discussion and the political one.

 So, if indeed abortion should be considered murder but the deity you worship as all good can murder at will without question, then YOU sir, and such people like you, are hypocrites.

-If Planned Parenthood and the like started holding religious services, Ben Shapiro and his ilk would be quickly screwed out of their argument.
+The fact of the matter is that if Planned Parenthood and all such clinics and hospitals started holding religious services, people like Mr. Ben Shapiro and his ilk would all be quickly screwed out of their anti abortion argument!

 “Your God kills people and our Planned Parenthood deity tells us to perform abortions”